objectivecosta/TweetCensor/README.md

                   access_token_secret='<access_token_secret>')
 ```

-Download your Twitter archive and put the tweets.csv file in the root of the project.
+Download your Twitter archive and put the ~tweets.csv~ tweet.js file in the root of the project.

 Select words to censor as follows: